 Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we are providing access to our proxy materials over the Internet.
 On or about April 13, 2011, we mailed to our stockholders a "Notice of Internet Availability of Proxy Materials" (the "Notice"), which tells stockholders how to access and review the information contained in the proxy materials and how to submit their proxies over the Internet or by telephone.
 We believe that utilizing this e-proxy process expedites stockholder receipt of proxy materials, lowers the costs associated with the production and distribution of proxy materials, and reduces the environmental impact of our Annual Meeting.
-You may not receive a printed copy of the proxy materials unless you request the materials by following the instructions included in the Notice.
-In addition, by following the instructions included in the Notice, stockholders may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.
-Your election to receive proxy materials in printed form by email will remain in effect until you terminate such election.
+You may not receive a printed copy of the proxy materials unless you request the materials by following the instructions included in the Notice, stockholders may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.
+Your election to receive proxy materials in printed form by mail or by email will remain in effect until you terminate such election.